Micz26/RepoRAG/README.md

 - **Baseline**: simple similarity search without any enhancements
 - **MMR (Maximal Marginal Relevance)**: used to improve the diversity of retrieved results by balancing relevance and novelty.
 This technique aims to select the most relevant documents while avoiding redundancy in the results.
 - **Query Expansion**: using a language model (LLM), the query is expanded to provide additional context.
 This helps to improve the understanding of the user's intent, leading to more relevant retrieval results.
-- **Query Extraction**: another LLM-based approach, Query Extraction focuses on extracting key terms or concepts from the query and then adding these terms to base query.
+- **Query Extraction**: using few-shot prompting, another LLM-based approach, Query Extraction, focuses on extracting key terms from the query and then adding these terms to initial query.
 - **Rerankers**:
   - **CrossEncoder Reranker**: CrossEncoder model evaluates the relationship between the query and the documents by scoring each document-query pair.
 I utilized the [MS MARCO MiniLM-L6-v2 model](https://huggingface.co/cross-encoder/ms-marco-MiniLM-L6-v2) for this approach, which allows for a more precise ranking of the retrieved documents.
   - **Listwise Reranker**: a model trained to rank multiple documents as a list rather than individually.
 I used [ListConRanker](https://huggingface.co/ByteDance/ListConRanker) for this approach, which ranks the documents based on their relevance to the query, considering the entire list of retrieved results.